RNN-based counterfactual prediction, with an application to homestead policy and public schooling: Introduction

+We train RNNs on the control units outcomes data to learn a useful latent representation of outcomes in previous periods for predicting future outcomes.
+We weight the RNNs loss function by the propensity scores modeled in terms of pretreatment covariates to ensure the weighted distribution of the observed confounders are balanced between treated and control units.
+The learned representation of control unit outcomes is then applied to the outcomes data of the treated units for predicting counterfactual outcomes.
+The causal effect of treatment on the treated units is estimated by contrasting the counterfactual predictions to the observed outcomes of the treated.

+The RNN-based method is related to lagged regression models, which regress post-treatment outcomes on pretreatment outcomes and covariates for control units and then use the model weights to predict the counterfactual outcome for treated units \citep[e.g.,][]{athey2016approximate,belloni2017program,carvalho2018arco}.
+A closely related approach are linear factor models, which decompose the pretreatment outcomes of control units into matrices of latent factors (i.e., time-varying coefficients) and factor loadings (i.e., unit-specific intercepts) and predict counterfactual treated unit outcomes based on the estimated factors and loadings \citep[e.g.,][]{xu2017generalized,athey2017matrix,amjad2018robust}.
+These models typically use regularization or matrix factorization to reduce the dimensionality of the predictor set and thereby improve generalizability when applying the model fit on control units to treated units.
+These methods all assume unconfoundedness conditional on previous outcomes for control units.

+The proposed method is also related to doubly-robust estimators that combine both a propensity score model and an outcome model, which are consistent if either model is properly specified \citep{bang2005doubly,10.1111/ectj.12097}.
+Several studies independent of this work propose using neural networks for counterfactual prediction in non-panel observational data settings.
+For example, \citet{farrell2018deep} provide inference results for semiparametric estimation of causal effects using multilayer perceptrons, while \citet{pmlr-v70-hartford17a} and \citet{NIPS2019_8615} integrate deep neural networks into an instrumental variables framework.

-In the section immediately below, I describe the problem of counterfactual prediction and its relationship to matrix completion and the problem of covariate shift; Section \ref{RNNs-section} introduces the approach of using RNNs for counterfactual prediction; Section \ref{placebo} presents the results of the placebo tests; Section \ref{schooling-app} details the procedure for hypothesis testing and applies the RNN-based method and inferential procedure ot the problem of estimating the impact of homestead policy on long-run state government investment in public schooling; Section \ref{conclusion} concludes and offers potential avenues for future research.
+In the section immediately below, we state the problem of counterfactual prediction within the potential outcomes framework; Section \ref{RNNs-section} introduces the approach of using RNNs for counterfactual prediction; Section \ref{placebo} presents the results of placebo tests; Section \ref{schooling-app} applies the method to the problem of estimating the long-run impact of U.S. homestead policy on state government investment in public schooling; Section \ref{conclusion} concludes and offers potential avenues for future research.